"On Monday morning July 16, 1945, the world was changed forever when the first atomic bomb was tested in an isolated area of the New Mexico desert.

 As for a potential supply trawler plying the waters around the Channel Islands during the early part of the war it wouldn't have been easy.
 It is known for example that during the first two years or so of the war Stearns Wharf, the pier at Santa Barbara, was closed to the public and for the most part any boats associated with it, falling under the control of the U.S. Navy.
 The same sanctions pretty much existed up and down the coast.
 Near the end of those two years, with any apparent imminent threat or danger having seemingly dissipated, control of Stearns Wharf was given over to the Coast Guard.
 Initially however, area fishing boats, or any boats, were curtailed due to concerns over sabotage and potential fifth column activity.
 When the boats did go out they were not allowed to stay overnight.
 By 1943 that restriction had been lifted and boats were able to stay out up to as long as five nights.
 As for any signs of a ground based generator, large, small, portable or otherwise, to my knowledge no report has ever shown up regarding one being found abandoned or left unattended on any of the islands or off shore in the water.
 An electrical power generator of Japanese manufacture left on one of the islands in those days or shortly after the war would have most certainly drawn attention.
 If such a find would have fallen into the need to keep secret category is another thing.

 There were of course, a variety of facilities on some of the islands that used power such as lighthouses, personal residences, ranches, etc., that could have been tapped into as sources.
 The thing is, most of those facilities were situated far enough inland from the ocean or surf line to be basically inaccessible to any ocean going craft or vessel.
 Besides, by late 1942 most if not all such facilities had either been shut down or rendered inoperative in some fashion as people departed the islands or were forcibly removed, meaning the delivery of fuel, etc., required to operate generators would be curtailed or stopped altogether.
-Even though the following is a highly remote possibility, and far from being energy efficient or economically feasible in the long run, considering the submarines dire need for power to complete its mission, it could be the Yokosuka E14Y floatplane found abandoned and drifting around aimlessly in the waters between some of the Channel Islands six months later could have either carried or been modified in some fashion to provide electricity or power to the midget submarine.
+At one time I entertained the possibility that the Yokosuka E14Y floatplane found abandoned and drifting around aimlessly in the waters between some of the Channel Islands six months later could have either carried or been modified in some fashion to provide electricity or power to the midget submarine.
+However, after looking into it later the timing was all wrong.

 So, what was going on?
 Atomic bombs were going on, or at least the potential for atomic bombs.
 Even though the specifics of the existence of an atomic bomb or the building of one was top secret stuff on the highest level of things, on a wider spectrum of military knowledge it was a given that all three of the major powers in the war, Germany, Japan, and the U.S. and her close allies were all in some manner seriously investigating or in the process of developing and/or building a nuclear weapon.
 At the get go the U.S. was ahead, with Germany and Japan, at least in the early stages, rather than actual development, trying to find out how far along the U.S. was and steal as much of that information as possible.